 Find out more about any restrictions that apply to Torbay.

-We are currently in step one (a) of the roadmap out of lockdown.
+We are currently in step three of the Government roadmap.
 Find out what this means for you.

 Remain vigilant and comply with restrictions.
 Meet outdoors, let fresh air in, get tested when needed and get vaccinated when offered.